Membership

 Forward | 4,700 – 5,400 |

 Since there are no standard colors for tees, the color of markers associated NIHGA will use for each tee is provided in the outing flyer and handicap report.
 Members shall not rely of course staff to tell them which color of tee to use.
-Penalties for playing from the wrong tee include disqualification of scores and nonparticipation in individual and team competitions for that outing.
+Penalties for playing from the wrong tee include disqualification of scores and non-participation in individual and team competitions for that outing.

 NIHGA Handicaps

 All active, inactive and returning members retain their NIHGA stroke play scores for a period of two seasons.
-These scores continue to be part of the NIHGA handicap index calculation if they are among the last 6 scores on record.
-If an inactive or returning member has not submitted two stroke play outing scores in the past two years, they must re-establish their handicap index as if they were a new member.
+These scores continue to be part of the NIHGA handicap calculation if they are among the last 6 scores on record.
+If an inactive or returning member has not submitted three stroke play outing scores in the past two years, they must re-establish their handicap as if they were a new member.

 Outings and Tournaments